5 year fixed mortgages

 Should I get a 5 or 10 year fixed rate mortgage?

-Choose a 5 year fix if:
+Choose a 5 year fix if you:

-you think your financial circumstances could fluctuate
+think your financial circumstances could change

-Choose a 10 year fix if:
+Choose a 10 year fix if you:

-you want the security of a steady rate for 10 years
+want a steady rate for 10 years

 How to get the best 5 year fixed rate mortgage